Does Time Slow Down When You Move?

 What is Time Dilation?

-Special Theory of Relativity” (1905) taught us that time is a function of speed.
-We call the phenomenon: “Velocity Time Dilation”, and it has been verified beyond any doubt.
+“Special Theory of Relativity” (1905) taught us that time is a function of speed.
+We call this phenomenon “Velocity Time Dilation.”

-Popular media often mentions that this happens only at near the speed of light.
+Popular media often mentions that this happens only near the speed of light.
 This is false.
 Naturally, the difference is more noticeable the closer to the speed of light one travels, but the effect appears at any speed.

 Would you move at the speed of light, your time would have slowed so much down that it would have stopped entirely.
 Of course, Einstein also tells us that we can never achieve this speed, but could we, and our time would stop.
 Meaning that we could factually travel to any part in the universe, instantly - from our perspective, that is.
 If time does not tick, you will not experience anything except the beginning and the end of your voyage.